DejanJoksimovic/jsScript/README.md

 .a > .b selects b where it is direct decendent of a .a, .b selects a or b
 ```
+## Units
+vh: 1% of the viewport's height
+vw: 1% of the viewport's width
+pt: somewhat larger then px
+in: inches
+cm: cm
+mm: mm
+em: font size of parrent
+rem: font size of root element
+## Bubling
+When an event happens on an element, it first runs the handlers on it, then on its parent, then all the way up on other ancestors.

 ## CSS Selectors types:
 Simple selectors: type, class, id
 Attribute selectors: based on attribute values